-Historically under the Law, a reduction of capital by a company would need to be courtmay be sanctioned by a special resolution with a supporting solvency statement and then registered with the Jersey Company Registry, together with a legal minute stating confirmation.
-In the UK, the current rate of corporate tax is 19% but is scheduled to raise to
+Historically under the Law, a reduction of capital by a company would need to be courtsanctioned.
+However, now a capital reduction as a Jersey company namely may be sanctioned by a special resolution with a supporting solvency statement and then registered with the Jersey Company Registry, together with a legal minute stating the capital accounts of the company following companies capital reductions the reduction.